-Life-Long Maintenance of Thoracic Outlet Syndrome
+Common Symptoms of Thoracic Outlet Syndrome

-Lori Durenleau had worked as an Industrial sales representative until one day a 62 pound box of nuts and bolts fell, impacting her head, shoulder and leg.
+Lori Durenleau worked as an industrial sales representative until one day a 62 pound box of nuts and bolts fell, impacting her head, shoulder and leg.
 This injury triggered a life-long battle with Thoracic Outlet Syndrome (TOS).
 Thoracic outlet syndrome is a result of the compression of nerves and/or blood vessels between the base of the neck and the armpit.

 Treatment for TOS can include physical therapy, adjusting one’s stance and shoulder positioning, pain reducers, and in severe cases, surgery.
 The accident also caused long thoracic nerve palsy resulting in winging of the scapula as well as Phrenic nerve damage.